tbocek/preveltekit/README.md

 Static Site Generation (SSG) takes a different approach by generating plain HTML files at build time.
 These static files are deployed directly to a web server, making them extremely fast to serve.
 However, SSG typically doesn't include hydration, meaning the pages remain static without client-side interactivity.

 Since I did not find a proper term to describe a mix of both, I call it Server-Side Pre Rendering (SSPR).
 Like SSG, it pre-renders content at build time, but unlike SSG, it includes hydration code.
 The result is a set of static HTML, JavaScript, and CSS files that can be served by any standard web server (Caddy, Nginx, Apache).
 This approach provides fast initial page loads like SSG, while maintaining the ability to become fully interactive like SSR.
+So, you will see the data provided via REST a bit later, but compared to SPA, you can show the initial layout and structure already.
+A compromise of simplicity and user experience.

 ## Why Rsbuild + Svelte SSR?